ShabaniLab/summer_qcamp/tracks/tr4_noise.md

 ## References

-The following review paper on superconducting qubits technology gives abroad overview of state of the art techniques.
+The following review paper on superconducting qubits technology provides a broad overview of state-of-the-art techniques.
 In particular section III A, B and C provides an introduction to noise sources. https://aip.scitation.org/doi/full/10.1063/1.5089550